Protocol Application Installation on Windows

 WEBCLIENTAUTOSTART - Specifies if Web Client Windows service must be started during install and configured to autostart.

-Values: "1" - start and configure autostart.
-"0" - do not start and configure autostart.
-Default is "1".
+Values: "1" - start and configure autostart. "" - do not start and configure autostart.
+The default is "1".

 Values: "1" - for current user. "" - for all users.
 Default is "1".

-ALLUSERSEDGEPOLICYMODIFY - Specifies if Edge policy must be updated during install.
+ALLUSERSEDGEPOLICYMODIFY - Specifies if the Classic Edge policy must be updated during install.
 Required to install Edge extensions for all users in case installation is performed for all users (with MSIINSTALLPERUSER="1" parameter).
+Note that this parameter is for Classic Edge only, it has no impact on Microsoft Edge Chromium.

 Values: "1" - change Edge policies to install an extension for all users, "" - do not change Edge policies and install an extension for current user only.
 Default is "".